avieth/InvertibleSyntax/README.md

 To combine two `InvertibleSyntax`s applicatively or monadically, we must fix the input types so that they all coincide.
-Terms with different input types can be brought it using `lmap`.
+Terms with different input types can be brought together using `lmap`.
 Take this trivial example, which parses or prints a pair of nonnegative integers:

 ```Haskell